 The Company's operations can be conditioned by economic cycles and international geopolitical conflicts, whether in areas in which it operates directly or in territories that impact other activities (such as the supply chain or clinical trials, for example).
-However, the pharmaceutical sector is generally considered counter-cyclical, given that chronic and prescription treatments tend to have stable demand and do not benefit (or are not harmed) by favourable macroeconomic scenarios or recession.
+However, the pharmaceutical sector is generally considered counter-cyclical, given that chronic and prescription treatments tend to have stable demand and do not benefit (or are not harmed) by favourable macroeconomic scenarios (or recession, in the latter case).

-In the year ended 31 December 2023, inflation in the various territories where the Company operates (mainly the European Union and the United States) has returned to lower levels as a result of the more restrictive monetary policies of the central banks, which has resulted in higher interest rates (although this has not had an impact on the Company's financial cost for the reasons mentioned in the section on interest rate risk).
-Energy costs have also eased in 2023, as well as supply chain disruptions, although the Company has put in place mechanisms to avoid stock-outs because of the uncertainty of recent years (partly reflected in the increase in inventories).
-The conflict between Ukraine and Russia remains active, and in 2023 the conflict in the Middle East erupted (both events mainly affect the licensee marketing segment), but they have not had a significant impact on the Company's operations in 2023.
+In the year ended 31 December 2024, inflation in the various territories where the Company operates (mainly the European Union and the United States) remained at low levels as a result of the central banks' more restrictive monetary policies, which resulted in lower interest rates faced with the prospect of the central banks easing their monetary policy.
+The conflicts between Ukraine and Russia, and in the area of the Middle East remain active (both events mainly affect the licensee marketing segment), but did not have a significant impact on the Company's operations in 2024.